15 Ideas to Level Up Your Dynamics 365 CRM System

 Finally, it is strongly recommended that Microsoft Entra (formerly Azure Active Directory) be used to implement multi-factor authentication to reduce the risk of security breaches by preventing unauthorised access.

-Read more security best practices
+Read more Dynamics 365 security best practices

-Set a Data Retention Policy
+10. Set a Data Retention Policy

-A data retention policy is essential for optimising storage and ensuring compliance with governance and legal requirements.
 By implementing custom retention rules, you can easily identify and delete obsolete Dynamics records along with other data that is no longer needed after a specified period.
-Additionally, you can establish deletion rules to automatically remove legacy data based on these custom guidelines.

-Power BI Visuals
+11. Power BI Visuals

 You can go beyond the default charts in Dynamics by using embedded Power BI visuals and dashboards within the CRM interface.
 You don’t need technical skills to get started, thanks to a feature that converts a list view into an interactive dashboard.
 Instead, click on ‘visualise this view’.